shalaka98/hackbio-cancer-internship-stage-0-1-2/Stage 2 Task/code.md

-# title: Visualization, Differential Expression Analysis and Downstream Analysis of
+# Visualization, Differential Expression Analysis and Downstream Analysis of

 The whole analysis will use a [count dataset of glioblastoma transcriptomic samples](https://raw.githubusercontent.com/HackBio-Internship/public_datasets/main/Cancer2024/glioblastoma.csv).
 This dataset contains 5 samples from Recurrent Tumor and 5 from Primary Tumor.
 # Installing gplots for visualization